michael-rubel/laravel-formatters/README.md

 ### Adding custom/overriding package formatters
 To add a custom formatter you should create the class that implements the `MichaelRubel\Formatters\Formatter` interface and put it to the `app/Formatters` folder.
 You can put formatter with the same name as the package's to override the formatter from the package.
 You can customize the folder in the config file.

+## Contributing
+If you have written your own formatter and want to add it to this package, PRs are welcomed.
+But take care of the extendability of the formatter you want to make as built-in and remember to write tests for your use cases.

 ## Testing
 ```bash